 Both Sopa Chöling and Gampo Abbey are perched on cliffs overlooking the Gulf of St. Lawrence.
 The weather is intense and the landscape spectacular.

 Here it is on Google Maps: https://goo.gl/FHFAYc

 The retreat center of Sopa Chöling is the pink building on the cliff, south of Gampo Abbey on the map where the road curves around. .

 During the drive from Baddeck Nancy and I talked about lots of things, but mostly about the fact that this group in Sopa Chöling will be the last to do the three-year retreat.
 It’s a complicated situation and too much to go into here.
-My job, as I understood it, was to teach four or five people who had come up to Sopa Chöling exclusively for a section of the three-year retreat called “The Six Dharmas of Naropa.”
+My job was to teach four or five people who had come up to Sopa Chöling exclusively for a section of the three-year retreat called “The Six Dharmas of Naropa.”
 I’d be teaching a small subsection of that practice called trulkhör, a sort of Tibetan yoga.
 This is something I learned at Karmé Chöling, practiced in retreat for 10 months, and have been doing for about 20 years now.
 Nancy, as Drüppon, was advised by Elizabeth Callahan (nominally the guiding teacher for the retreat) to import me for this purpose.

 We arrived late and took a quick tour of the area.
 I was put in a house close to Sopa Chöling with a huge room to myself.
 Nancy said, “I’ll come over tomorrow at 8, and we’ll give an introductory talk in the shrine room at 9.”